-Note: Current z/VM release is 7.3.
-Device Support notes 10GbE RoCE Express Supported on IBM z14 family and z15 family.
+Device Current z/VM Support notes release support 25GbE RoCE Express2.1 All Supported on IBM z15 family and IBM z16 family.
 Must be dedicated to a virtual machine as a supported device.
-10GbE RoCE Express2 Supported on IBM z14 family, IBM z15 family, and IBM z16 family.
+10GbE RoCE Express3 All Supported on IBM z16 family.
 Must be dedicated to a virtual machine as a supported device.
-10GbE RoCE Express2.1 Supported on IBM z15 family and IBM z16 family.
+25GbE RoCE Express3 All Supported on IBM z16 family.
 Must be dedicated to a virtual machine as a supported device.
-25GbE RoCE Express2 Supported on IBM z14 family, IBM z15 family, and IBM z16 family.
-Must be dedicated to a virtual machine as a supported device.
-25GbE RoCE Express2.1 Supported on IBM z15 family and IBM z16 family.
-Must be dedicated to a virtual machine as a supported device.
-10GbE RoCE Express3 Supported on IBM z16 family.
-Must be dedicated to a virtual machine as a supported device.
-25GbE RoCE Express3 Supported on IBM z16 family.
-Must be dedicated to a virtual machine as a supported device.
-3088 Must be dedicated to a virtual machine as a supported device.
-3088 Model 61 PSCA Card (common link access to workstations) 3174 Model 12L, 22L
+3088 All Must be dedicated to a virtual machine as a supported device.
+3088 Model 61 PSCA Card (common link access to workstations) All 3174 Model 12L, 22L All